koira

 Title: Why We Built KOIRA Instead of Another Point Solution

-Point Solution
+Point solution

 Marketing OS

-Approval Queue
+Approval queue

-Point Solution Stack vs. KOIRA Marketing OS: What the Owner Actually Experiences
+Point Solution Stack vs. Integrated Marketing OS

-AreaPoint solution stackKOIRA Marketing OS
+AreaPoint solution stackIntegrated marketing OS (KOIRA)

 1. 01